arangodb/docs/3.8/data-modeling-collections-database-methods.md

     Please note that keys are currently only guaranteed to be truly ascending in single server deployments.
-The reason is that document keys can be generated not only by the DB server, but also by coordinators (of which there are normally multiple instances).
+The reason is that document keys can be generated not only by the DB-Server, but also by Coordinators (of which there are normally multiple instances).
 While each component still generates an ascending sequence of keys, the overall sequence (mixing the results from different components) may not be ascending.
 ArangoDB 3.10 changes this behavior so that